Post-CCT Fellowship Scheme 2021/22

 The funding is available to help meet the costs of 2 sessions per week of protected study / professional development time (up to £18,964) and the cost of additional training or qualifications (up to £5,000) for a maximum of 12 months.

 In Yorkshire and Humber, practices whose populations experience high levels of socioeconomic deprivation can apply for our innovative and exciting Trailblazer scheme, with a fantastic programme of education and support provided by Fair Health.

 The organisation hosting the fellowship will be expected to advertise the posts, appoint to the posts and meet the cost of employing the trainee for the remaining sessions.
-Posts are expected to commence late Summer / early Autumn 2020.

 Detailed guidance is available under the 'documents' section below.

 Available posts will be advertised here once available

 The programmes aims to offer varied and interesting roles for GPs in the first five years of their career – of benefit to them, patients and the healthcare system.
 Funding is made available to practices to help cover the cost of 2 sessions per week of GP time to undertake work, postgraduate learning or professional development relevant to the fellowship.
 A generous CPD budget is also available to the fellows.

 Recent years’ have seen practices recruiting to posts across the region, helping to recruit and retain GPs at a time of significant workforce pressure and improve primary care services.